nis-sin/wc-tool/README.md

-This is challenge #2 from Coding Challenges by John Crickett.
+This is challenge #2 from (coding challenges)[https://codingchallenges.fyi/challenges/challenge-wc/] by John Crickett.
+This is a simple wc tool with fewer functionalities than the wc tool available in Unix based systems.
-I will be using it to learn C.

 ---